noriov/castflip/README.md

 Castflip is a Rust library for encoding and decoding numeric variables, arrays and structures in little-endian and big-endian.
+They can be nested and arranged in a series.

 * Documentation: <https://docs.rs/castflip/>
 * License: <https://spdx.org/licenses/MIT-0.html>